mbarbin/vcs/README.md

 ## Current Status

-We're in the process of seeking feedback, and gradually writing and publishing the code and its dependencies into the opam repository.
+We're currently seeking feedback as we write and publish the code and its dependencies to the opam repository.
 Please do not hesitate to open issues on GitHub with general feedback, requests, or simply start a discussion.